Adaptive reuse: Canada

 As a comparatively young country, adaptive reuse is not the norm in Canada, where redevelopment has typically meant demolition and building anew.
 Calgary and Edmonton are particularly known for their pro-demolition culture, but they are not unique in this regard.
 However, since the 1990s, adaptive use has gained traction.
 The conversion of former railway-centred warehouse districts to residential and commercial uses has occurred in Edmonton, Calgary, Saskatoon, Regina, and Winnipeg.
 In 2025, the planned demolition of the old Provincial Museum Building in Edmonton was cancelled amid community opposition with the government soliciting proposals for potential adaptive reuse of the building.
 In Calgary, a city program to transform vacant office towers to apartments launched in 2021 had supported the construction of 2,450 apartments in the city's downtown neighbourhood as of 2025, including in the former Petrofina building.
-Other examples in Alberta include the adaptive reuse of Calgary’s historic Simmons Mattress Factory and the cSPACE King Edward School, both redeveloped as community hubs.